 ASQ (American Society for Quality) is a global organization dedicated to quality.
 The Calhoun student branch is committed to increasing students' knowledge of quality beyond the classroom.
 ASQ student members directly interact with the local Huntsville ASQ Chapter 1503.
 The chapter hosts guest speakers, tours local industries, and attends quality conferences.
 The ASQ student branch welcomes students of all disciplines.
 Sponsor -Jennifer Geiger-256-306-2584 -firstname.lastname@example.org

 Baptist Campus Ministries - Decatur - Baptist Campus Ministries, Christian Fellowship, is a Christ-centered organization that offers students the opportunity to grow in leadership skills, discipleship, and personal relationships.
 Students will find worship, Bible study, music, food, fun, friends, mission trips and much more.
-Our goal is to help each others grow in their relationship with Christ, and help lead others to Him.
+Our goal is to help each others grow in his or her relationship with Christ and help lead others to Him.
 Our weekly Bible studies consist of praise and worship, Bible study, and Biblical discussions.
 We are formally supported by Baptist Campus Ministries, but we are not just for the Baptist denomination.
 Throughout the school year, we have many activities.
-We go on mission trips, retreats and conferences.
-Sponsor - Willie Alexander, email@example.com.
+We go on mission trips, retreats, and conferences.
 BCM Bible Studies are held on the Decatur Campus on Thursdays from 12:30 p.m. - 2:00 p.m. in the Brewer Library Instruction Room.
 BCM will hold a "See You At The Pole" event on the first and third Thursday at 12:00 noon to hold prayer for the school.
+Sponsor - Willie Alexander, email@example.com.

 Baptist Campus Ministries - Huntsville - Baptist Campus Ministries, Christian Fellowship, is a Christ-centered organization that offers students the opportunity to grow in leadership skills, discipleship, and personal relationships.
 Students will find worship, Bible study, music, food, fun, friends, mission trips and much more.
-Our goal is to help each others grow in their relationship with Christ, and help lead others to Him.
-Our weekly Bible study will be held in room 139 of the original blue and white building from 12:30-1:45 on Wednesdays.
+Our goal is to help each others grow in his or her relationship with Christ, and help lead others to Him.
+Our weekly Bible study will be held in Room 139 of the Sparkman Building from 12:30-1:45 on Wednesdays.
 We are formally supported by Baptist Campus Ministries, but we are not just for the Baptist denomination.
 Throughout the school year, we have many activities.
-For more information you can contact Edwin Hocutt BCM Campus Minister at firstname.lastname@example.org
+For more information, please contact Edwin Hocutt, BCM Campus Minister, at firstname.lastname@example.org

 Bass Fishing Team - A team that provides opportunities for students to engage in bass fishing, compete in bass fishing tournaments, and promote bass fishing while having a positive influence on people on campus and throughout the community.
 Sponsor - Meg Graham, 306-2835.